tinkerbox/message_quickly/README.md

     FACEBOOK_MESSENGER_PAGE_ACCESS_TOKEN=<generate this on the developer portal>
     FACEBOOK_MESSENGER_PAGE_ID=<your facebook page id>
     FACEBOOK_MESSENGER_USER_ID=<your own facebook profile id>
+    FACEBOOK_MESSENGER_USER_FIRST_NAME=<your own facebook profile's first name>

-You will need your own profile id if you are to run the specs.
+You will need your own Facebook profile id if you are to run the specs.
 Run them now with:

     rake